About NatureTrack Film Festival

 Situated just 25 miles inland from the seaside beauty of Santa Barbara lies the bucolic Santa Ynez Valley; home to world class wineries, race horses, Danish pastries, award winning breweries, famous split pea soup, majestic oak studded hillsides, and scenic Lake Cachuma.

-Organizers are planning to incorporate filmmaker talks at local cafes; but festival goers may well encounter a director or producer for a casual chat in one of the many wine tasting rooms that Los Olivos is famous for.
+Organizers are planning to incorporate filmmaker meet and greets at local tasting rooms; but festival goers may well encounter a director or producer for a casual chat in one of the shops and restaurants that Los Olivos is famous for.

 NatureTrack will also be offering docent led hikes for those wishing to take advantage of the abundant natural beauty of the Santa Ynez Valley for a more immersive outdoor experience.
 So don’t forget your outdoor footwear or hiking boots!
 The festival is timed to take advantage of the explosive wildflower bloom that carpets the local Santa Ynez Valley hillsides and nearby Grass Mountain in particular.
 This is a not-to-be-missed nature event that attracts wildflower enthusiasts from all over the Valley, California, and beyond.